 Criminal Defense in Polk County

 Our website provides general information on various criminal offenses in Florida, including the special procedures and considerations that may apply to your criminal case in Polk County, FL.
+If you are facing a criminal investigation or prosecution in Polk County, then contact an experienced criminal defense attorney at Sammis Law Firm.
+Call 813-250-0500 to discuss your case.

 At the Sammis Law Firm, P.A., we represent clients charged with felony and misdemeanor crimes including the following offenses: